 What Can I Win if My FCA Case Succeeds?

 The person who files a successful False Claims Act case is able to share in the amount of money recovered by the government.
 Under federal law the percentage of the recovery ranges from 15%-30%.
 The percentage of recovery for claims filed under state law differ from state to state.

 These laws recognize a difference in the percentages awarded based on the action the government takes to pursue the case.
 For example, under the Federal False Claims Act, the amount awarded to the plaintiff is between 15 and 25%, provided that the government decided to join the case.
 This process is often phrased as the government “acting to intervene” in the case and it historically has been in the best interest of the whistleblower (as will be illustrated below).
-If the government declines to intervene and the whistleblower and the attorneys go forward and win the case, the minimum award under the law is 25% and the maximum is 30%.
+If the government declines to intervene and the whistleblower and the attorneys with Terry Eaton Attorney at Law go forward and win the case, the minimum award under the law is 25 percent and the maximum is 30 percent.

 State laws also recognize this difference in the ranges they provide the individual who files the case.
 In California, for example, a successful plaintiff who files the case and wins without the government deciding to intervene can earn as much as 50% of the recovery.